UniversityOfHelsinkiCS/palaute/documentation/configuration.md

 Client configuration is slightly more involved.
 A global `CONFIG` object is populated at build time using the webpack DefinePlugin (see `config-overrides.js`).

-Currently this means that all config values are shipped in the build, which may not be desirable.
+By default the `CONFIG` object contains all the values in config, but if you wish to exclude some from it (as they are technically public) you should add the excluded fields to the `PRIVATE_KEYS` config.

 Because eslint (and we) don't like custom global objects like `CONFIG`, the values required by client are safely parsed in `src/client/util/common` to exported constants.